telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Saving Sessions

-To save captured sessions, use the **Save** button, which will automatically save all captured traffic.
+To save captured sessions, use the main menu's **Save** button, which will automatically save all captured traffic.
 To save only specific sessions, select the desired ones and use the advanced saving options from [the context menu]({%slug web-sessions-list%}#save).

 To save sessions for later or prepare sessions for sharing:

 1. Click the **Save** button.
 As a result, a **Save Sessions** prompt window appears.

+1. Enter a session name in the **Give your session a name** field.

+1. Choose whether to store the session in the **Local Storage** or in the **Cloud Storage**.

-1. In the **Save Sessions** prompt window, enter a valid name and choose a folder to store the session.
+1. (Optional) Choose a folder (within the Fiddler UI) to store the session.

 1. (Optional) Use the **password protection** switch to enable encryption and set a password.
-Only users with knowledge of the password can open the entry.

 1. Click **Save**.
 The saved session immediately loads in the **Sessions** list.

-1. Double-click the saved session to load it in a new **Composer** tab.
-Note that encrypted sessions will prompt for a password before loading.

 ### Sharing Sessions